Graduate Student Life Programs at Boston College

 - Compare and contrast the undergraduate and graduate student experiences

-Students who attend a Whole Person Education workshop will be able to...
+Students who attend an On Second Thought workshop will be able to...

-- Identify at least one way in which they are or are not priortizing one of the dimensions of wellness in their lives
+- Identify one way participants are or are not prioritizing wellness in their lives

 The Dissertation Boot Camp will help students progress through the difficult writing stages of the dissertation process and towards its completion.
 By offering an environment and support for intense, focused writing time, the camp provides participants with the structure and motivation to overcome typical roadblocks in the dissertation process.